nghaye/ha-edilkamin/README.md

 Based on the unofficial Python library [edilkamin.py](https://github.com/AndreMiras/edilkamin.py)

 ## How to install
-You can use HACS to install this integration as custom repository
+You can use HACS to install this integration as custom repository.

-If you are not using HACS, you must copy `edilkamin` into your `custom_components` folder on HA
+If you are not using HACS, you must copy `edilkamin` into your `custom_components` folder on HA.

 ## Configuration